Nugetzrul3/sugarchain-GUI-miner/README.md

 # sugarchain-GUI-miner
-This is just the GUI.
-Links work, but will add backend code later and will compile .exe for Windows later.
+This is still beta, however I have added functionality to Windows, but have not compiled for Linux yet.
+Will do later.
+GUI will work for both Windows and Linux though.

 ## Running application
-**Linux:** Download, cd to directory and run `./SugarchainGUI.py`
+**Linux:** Download, cd to directory and run `SugarchainPoolMiner(Windows).py` or `SugarchainSoloMiner(Windows).py`

-**Windows:** Donwload, cd directory and run `python3 SugarchainGUI.py`
+**Windows:** Donwload, cd directory and run `python3 SugarchainPoolMiner(Windows).py` or `SugarchainSoloMiner(Windows).py`